netsec-ethz/scion-apps/README.md

 Installation and usage information is available on the [SCION Tutorials web page for bwtester](https://docs.scionlab.org/content/apps/bwtester.html).

-## burster

-A tool that helps identifying problems with border routers dropping packets.
-It can also be used to add load to border routers.
-[README](burster/README.md).

-## cbrtester

-A tool intended to detect conditions on border routers, where packets are delayed more than the ordinary.
-[README](cbrtester/README.md).

 ## netcat

 netcat contains a SCION port of the netcat application.
 See the [netcat README](netcat/README.md) for more information.